c-ridgway/arduino-remoteserial/README.md

 Insert **your ip address** in to match your server machine, as seen in the above image.

-I expect you to already be connecting via WIFI.
+I assume you will already be connecting via WIFI.
+This is the only requirement.

 ```
 // Add to your header section